 Aijun Wang, PhD

-UC Davis Medical Center, Department of Surgery (see also: Biochemistry/Cellular Biology, Orthopedics, Surgery)
+UC Davis Medical Center, Department of Surgery (see also: Translational Research, Orthopedics, Surgery)

 My name is Aijun Wang.
 I am an assistant professor at the Department of Surgery, School of Medicine.
 My research interests center on engineering stem cells and biomaterials to develop novel regenerative medical therapies, especially surgical treatments for congenital anomalies.
 Since my employment as Co-Director of the Surgical Bioengineering Laboratory and an Assistant Professor at the University of California Davis School of Medicine in 2012, my lab has successfully combined tissue-engineering technologies with the most advanced fetal intervention, and developed novel biomaterial and stem cell-based treatments (including nanofibrous materials, fetal membrane, decelluarized extracellular matrix, iPSC-derived stem cells, placenta-derived stem cells) for devastating structural and genetic birth defects, such as spina bifida, hemophilia and congenital diaphragmatic hernia.
 Currently, we are extensively using the mouse, rat, guinea pig, rabbit and sheep experimental models to develop novel regenerative therapies.
 We are also adapting these novel therapies we developed in the lab for the treatment of naturally occurring diseases in companion animals.

 Please visit Dr. Wang’s website at http://www.ucdmc.ucdavis.edu/surgery/research/wang.html or the website for the Surgical Bioengineering Laboratory at http://www.ucdmc.ucdavis.edu/surgery/research/index.html